Research activities in the speech therapy group of a kindergarten

 56. Paramonova L.G.
 Speak and write correctly. – St. Petersburg, 1996.

 57. Pozhilenko E.A.
-The magical world of sounds and words. - M., 2001.
+A magical world of sounds and words. – M., 2001.

 58. Psychocorrectional and developmental work with children / Ed.
 Dubrovina I.V. - M., 1999.

-59. Povalyaeva M.A.: Handbook of a speech therapist. - Rostov-on-Don: Phoenix, 2002.
+59. Povalyaeva M.A.: Speech therapist's reference book. – Rostov-on-Don: Phoenix, 2002.

-60. Pravdina O.V. speech therapy. - M.: 1969.
+60. Pravdina O.V.
+Speech therapy. - M.: 1969.

 61. Speech disorders in children and adolescents / Ed.
 S.S.
 Lyapidevsky. - M.: 1969.